TheDragonCode/laravel-deploy-operations/docs/prologue/upgrade.md

 - Replace named classes with anonymous ones
 - Create a configuration file according to the data saved in your project

-> Note
-> If you used inheritance of actions from other actions, then you will need to process these files manually.
+### Updating Dependencies

+#### PHP 8.0.2 Required

+Laravel Actions now requires PHP 8.0.2 or greater.

+#### Composer Dependencies

+You should update the following dependency in your application's `composer.json` file:

+- `dragon-code/laravel-migration-actions` to `^3.0`

 ### Configuration

-Publish the config file and migrate the settings from the `config/database.php` file.
+Publish the config file and migrate the settings from the `config/database.php` file to `config/actions.php`.

 ```bash
 php artisan vendor:publish --provider="DragonCode\LaravelActions\ServiceProvider"